alan-turing-institute/hub23-deploy/docs/_posts/2010-01-10-enabling-authentication.md

 #### Giving access to GitHub organisations

-This section of the docs is a work in progress and needs improvement.
+**WARNING:** This section of the docs is a work in progress and needs improvement.
 {: .notice--warning}

 Update `deploy/config.yaml` to include the following under `auth`: